-Beezin’ hysteria mostly peaked in the spring of 2014, but is it due for a comeback?
-After all, there are still occasional posts on social media waxing poetically about beezing… or just wondering what it is:
+Beezin’ hysteria mostly peaked around eight years ago, but is it due for a comeback?
+After all, there is a new-ish band called Beezin, and there are still occasional posts on social media waxing poetically about beezing… or just wondering what it is:

 “Hell yeah!”
 Gregg says, arguing it could ride the coattails of the increasing legality of weed.
 “It really does seem to be an activity for stoners.
 I don’t think I’ve beezed while sober,” he laughs.
 “The sensation and act of beezin’ just makes the whole situation that much more absurd and funny.”

-“I would say beezing lives on the precipice of a comeback,” Zwonch tells MEL.
+“I would say beezing lives on the precipice of a comeback,” Zwonch tells me.
 “It was an underdog from the start and has the potential to become a dark horse at any moment.”

 But more than the legality of weed, Zwonch has another idea to get the teens beezin’ again.
 “The infiltration of the Juul into highschools signals a degradation of our youth that might give beezing the audience it needs to catch on like hotcakes,” he says.
 “I’d say it shouldn’t be more than five years before Burt’s Bees is running PSAs educating parents on how to safely store the lip balm that will then be considered a controlled substance.”